.webp)

 If someone keeps making small deposits just under the limit set by the rules, it can raise suspicions and red flags.
 Structuring is not only against the law, but it also signals possible illegal activities.

-Example of Structuring
+Examples of Structuring

 Structuring is breaking down a large amount into smaller parts to hide it from the bank or authorities.
 So an example of structuring would be: if someone has $30,000, instead of putting it all in the bank at once, they might do it slowly, like $10,000 each time, so it doesn't raise any alarms.
+Here are some examples of structuring:

 But the question is, what is the difference between smurfing and structuring?